About Anxiety Master

 In this phase, common pressure patterns include:

-- turning relational difficulty into conclusions about who you are
+• Turning relational difficulty into conclusions about who you are

-- trying to force clarity or regain control
+• Trying to force clarity or regain control

-- heightened emotional and bodily reactivity
+• Heightened emotional and bodily reactivity

-- fear of future regret
+• Fear of future regret

-In this phase, pressure more often shows up as:
+In this phase, patterns more often include:

-- persistent rumination about what the relationship meant
+• Persistent rumination about what the relationship meant

-- harsh self-assessment and retrospective doubt
+• Harsh self-assessment and retrospective doubt

-- difficulty re-establishing direction and momentum
+• Difficulty re-establishing direction and momentum

-- ongoing emotional and bodily reactivity
+• Ongoing emotional and bodily reactivity

 Approach